grobian/carbon-c-relay/carbon-c-relay.md

 connection defaults to an unwrapped TCP connection.  `type` can only be linemode at the moment.

+DNS hostnames are resolved to a single address, according to the preference rules in [RFC 3484](https://www.ietf.org/rfc/rfc3484.txt).
+The `any_of`, `failover` and `forward` clusters have an explicit `useall` flag that enables expansion for hostnames resolving to multiple addresses.
+Using this option Each address returned becomes a cluster destination.

+There are two groups of cluster types, simple forwarding clusters and consistent hashing clusters.

+* `forward` and `file` clusters

+  The `forward` and `file` clusters simply send everything they receive to the defined members (host addresses or files).
+When a cluster has multiple members, all incoming metrics are sent to /all/ members, basically duplicating the input metric stream over all members.

+* `any_of` cluster

-The `forward` and `file` clusters simply send everything they receive to all defined members (host addresses or files).
-The `any_of` cluster is a small variant of the `forward` cluster, but instead of sending to all defined members, it sends each incoming metric to one of defined members.
-This is not much useful in itself, but since any of the members can receive each metric, this means that when one of the members is unreachable, the other members will receive all of the metrics.
-This can be useful when the cluster points to other relays.
-The `any_of` router tries to send the same metrics consistently to the same destination.
+  The `any_of` cluster is a small variant of the `forward` cluster, but instead of sending the input metrics to all defined members, it sends each incoming metric to only one of defined members.
+The purpose of this is a load-balanced scenario where any of the members can receive any metric.
+As `any_of` suggests, when any of the members become unreachable, the remaining available members will immediately receive the full input stream of metrics.
+This specifically mean that when 4 members are used, each will receive approximately 25% of the input metrics.
+When one member becomes unavailable (e.g. network interruption, or a restart of the service), the remaining 3 members will each receive about 33% of the input.
+When designing cluster capacity, one should take into account that in the most extreme case, the final remaining member will receive all input traffic.

+  An `any_of` cluster can in particular be useful when the cluster points to other relays or caches.
+When used with other relays, it effectively load-balances, and adapts immediately over inavailability of targets.
+When used with caches, the behaviour of the `any_of` router to send the same metrics consistently to the same destination helps caches to have a high hitrate on their internal buffers for the same metrics (if they use them), but still allows for a rolling-restart of the caches when e.g. on the same machine.

+* `failover` cluster

   The `failover` cluster is like the `any_of` cluster, but sticks to the order in which servers are defined.
 This is to implement a pure failover scenario between servers.
+All metrics are sent to at most 1 member, so no hashing or balancing is taking place.
+A `failover` cluster with two members will only send metrics to the second member if the first becomes unavailable.

+* `carbon_ch` cluster

-The `carbon_ch` cluster sends the metrics to the member that is responsible according to the consistent hash algorithm (as used in the original carbon), or multiple members if replication is set to more than 1.
+  The `carbon_ch` cluster sends the metrics to the member that is responsible according to the consistent hash algorithm, as used in the original carbon python relay, or multiple members if replication is set to more than 1.
 When `dynamic` is set, failure of any of the servers does not result in metrics being dropped for that server, but instead the undeliverable metrics are sent to any other server in the cluster in order for the metrics not to get lost.
 This is most useful when replication is 1.

+  The calculation of the hashring, that defines the way in which metrics are distributed, is based on the server host (or IP address) and the optional instance of the member.
+This means that using `carbon_ch` two targets on different ports but on the same host will map to the same hashkey, which means no distribution of metrics takes place.
+The instance is used to remedy that situation.
+An instance is appended to the memeber after the port, and separated by an equals sign, e.g.
+  `127.0.0.1:2006=a` for instance `a`.

+  Consistent hashes are consistent in the sense that removal of a member from the cluster should not result in a complete re-mapping of all metrics to members, but instead only add the metrics from the removed member to all remaining members, approximately each gets its fair share.
+The other way around, when a member is added, each member should see a subset of its metrics now being addressed to the new member.
+This is an important advantage over a normal hash, where each removal or addition of members (also via e.g. a change in their IP address or hostname) would cause a full re-mapping of all metrics over all available metrics.

+* `fnv1a_ch` cluster

-The `fnv1a_ch` cluster is a identical in behaviour to `carbon_ch`, but it uses a different hash technique (FNV1a) which is faster but more importantly defined to get by a limitation of `carbon_ch` to use both host and port from the members.
+  The `fnv1a_ch` cluster is a identical in behaviour to `carbon_ch`, but it uses a different hash technique (FNV1a) which is faster but more importantly defined to get by the beforementioned limitation of `carbon_ch` to use both host and port from the members.
 This is useful when multiple targets live on the same host just separated by port.

-The instance that original carbon uses to get around this can be set by appending it after the port, separated by an equals sign, e.g.
-`127.0.0.1:2006=a` for instance `a`.
-When using the `fnv1a_ch` cluster, this instance overrides the hash key in use.
-This allows for many things, including masquerading old IP addresses, but mostly to make the hash key location to become agnostic of the (physical) location of that key.
+  Since the instance property is no longer necessary with `fnv1a_ch` this way, this cluster type uses it to completely override the string that the hashkey should be calculated off.
+This allows for many things, including masquerading old IP addresses, but it basically can be used to make the hash key location agnostic of the (physical) location of that key.
 For example, usage like `10.0.0.1:2003=4d79d13554fa1301476c1f9fe968b0ac` would allow to change port and/or ip address of the server that receives data for the instance key.
 Obviously, this way migration of data can be dealt with much more conveniently.
-When using `fnv1a_ch` consider using longer instance-names for better hash-distribution behavior.
+Note that since the instance name is used as full hash input, instances as `a`, `b`, etc. will likely result in poor hash distribution, since their hashes have very little input.
+  Consider using longer and mostly differing instance names such as random hashes for better hash distribution behaviour.

+* `jump_fnv1a_ch` cluster

-The `jump_fnv1a_ch` cluster is also a consistent hash cluster like the previous two, but it does not take the server information into account at all.
+  The `jump_fnv1a_ch` cluster is also a consistent hash cluster like the previous two, but it does not take the member host, port or instance into account at all.
 Whether this is useful to you depends on your scenario.
-The jump hash has a much better balancing over the servers defined in the cluster, at the expense of not being able to remove any server but the last in order.
-What this means is that this hash is fine to use with ever growing clusters where older nodes are also replaced at some point.
+The jump hash has almost perfect balancing over the members defined in the cluster, at the expense of not being able to remove any member but the last in order as defined in the cluster.
+What this means is that this hash is fine to use with ever growing clusters where older nodes are never removed.

   If you have a cluster where removal of old nodes takes place often, the jump hash is not suitable for you.
 Jump hash works with servers in an ordered list without gaps.
 To influence the ordering, the instance given to the server will be used as sorting key.
 Without, the order will be as given in the file.
 It is a good practice to fix the order of the servers with instances such that it is explicit what the right nodes for the jump hash are.

-DNS hostnames are resolved to a single address, according to the preference rules in [RFC 3484](https://www.ietf.org/rfc/rfc3484.txt).
-The `any_of`, `failover` and `forward` clusters have an explicit `useall` flag that enables expansion for hostnames resolving to multiple addresses.
-Each address returned becomes a cluster destination.

 ### MATCHES
 Match rules are the way to direct incoming metrics to one or more